holidays.ch GmbH (Kohlfirststrasse 19, D-78266 Büsingen am Hochrhein, Germany) is a tour operator and supplier of package holidays.

 Cancellation fees for rental cars and other individual/additional travel services:

 1. These fees are governed by the general terms and conditions of the respective provider of the travel services.
-In addition to the cancellation fees of the respective travel service provider, holidays.ch AG shall charge an administrative fee of €35 per travel service and per traveller concerned to cover for its own additional expenses.
+In addition to the cancellation fees of the respective travel service provider, holidays.ch GmbH shall charge an administrative fee of €35 per travel service and per traveller concerned to cover for its own additional expenses.

 2. The premium for any travel insurance that has been taken out along with any debited payment transaction fee shall not be refunded after cancellation.